gap-system/homebrew-gap/README.md

-# UNMAINTAINER -- UNOFFICIAL
+# UNMAINTAINED & UNOFFICIAL

-This repository is not maintained and not official.
+This repository is not maintained and not officialy supported by the GAP team.
 Use at your own risk.

 ## homebrew-gap